gruntwork-io/terraform-aws-couchbase/modules/configure-couchbase-server/README.md

 ## Required permissions

-The `run-couchbase-server` script assumes it is running on an EC2 Instance with an [IAM Role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) that has the following permissions:
+The `configure-couchbase-server` script assumes it is running on an EC2 Instance with an [IAM Role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) that has the following permissions:

 * `ec2:DescribeInstances`